 The pancreas -- a spongy, tadpole-shaped organ located behind the stomach -- makes enzymes our bodies need to digest food and hormones to regulate blood sugar levels.
 If the pancreas is injured, its ducts, which carry enzyme-containing juices, can become blocked.
 This can lead to the development of a fluid-filled sac called a pancreatic pseudocyst.

 A pseudocyst isn't a true cyst, because the wall of the sac is not composed of a specific lining of cells characteristic of a true cyst.

-The most common cause of damage to the pancreas is inflammation, called pancreatitis.
+The most common cause of a pancreatic pseudocyst is inflammation of the pancreas, called pancreatitis.
 A less common cause or contributor is trauma, such as a blow to the abdomen.
-Pancreatitis is most commonly caused by alcohol use and gallstones.
+Pancreatitis is most commonly caused by alcohol abuse and gallstones.